sassoftware/rest-api-use-cases/README.md

 Each language directory also contains an authentication folder.
 Use the code provided for your examples.
 Please note, we're using password authentication grant_type, which is the easiest, but least secure method.

+## Issues
+If you encounter issues or problems with any of the code in this repository, please create a GitHub issue [here](https://github.com/sassoftware/rest-api-use-cases/issues).
+Alternatively, you can create a thread on the [SAS Developers Community](https://communities.sas.com/t5/Developers/bd-p/developers).
+Please do not contact SAS Tech Support.

 ## Contributing

 We welcome your contributions!
 This project only gets better with examples from others.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit contributions to this project.